Kansas City Monarchs: Home fields and move to Grand Rapids

 The Monarchs played their home games in the minor league Kansas City Blues' Association Park from 1920 to 1923, and moved to the Blues' new park, Muehlebach Field, in mid-1923.
 They mostly barnstormed in the early-to-mid-1930s, but used Muehlebach (later known as Ruppert Stadium or Blues Stadium at different times) from 1937 until 1955.
+They once played a game against the Brownsville Merchants at Charro Park in 1946.
 After a single season of scheduling games with the major league Kansas City Athletics as prime tenants of the renamed Municipal Stadium, Tom Baird sold eight players to major league clubs and four more players to minor league teams, released his manager, Buck O'Neil, who then signed on as a scout for the Chicago Cubs, and then sold the franchise to baseball entrepreneur Ted Rasberry, who moved its base to Grand Rapids, Michigan, though retaining the name "Kansas City Monarchs".
 From 1956 on, the Monarchs were a full-time barnstorming team.
 The Negro American League ceased operations in 1962, and the Monarchs finally disbanded after the 1965 season.
-In Grand Rapids, the Monarchs Played at Valley Field, located at 700 Valley Ave NW, 49584.
+In Grand Rapids, the Monarchs Played at Valley Field, located at 700 Valley Ave NW, near where Sullivan Field is today.